Japanese submarine I-27

 I-27 was a submarine of the Imperial Japanese Navy which saw service during the Pacific Campaign of World War II.
-I-27 was commissioned at Sasebo, Japan on February 24, 1942.
+I-27 was commissioned at Sasebo, Japan on February 24, 1942 and sunk on February 12, 1944, after torpedoing the troopship SS Khedive Ismail.

 Service history

-On 31 May 1942, I-27 launched midget submarine M-14 as the leading submarine for the attack on Sydney, New South Wales, Australia.
+On May 31, 1942, I-27 launched midget submarine M-14 as the leading submarine for the attack on Sydney Harbour in Australia.

 On June 4, 1942, Iron Crown while en route Whyalla-Newcastle was torpedoed and sunk 44 miles SSW of Gabo Island by I-27.
 Thirty eight of her forty two crew were lost, with the survivors being picked up by SS Mulbera.

 On March 20, 1943, Fort Mumford was torpedoed and sunk in the Indian Ocean (10°00′N 71°00′E) by I-27.
 The sole survivor of this sinking made no comment as to the fate of the crew, although some publications suggest that they may have been killed by the crew of I-27.
 There is no conclusive evidence either way, but there is also no evidence of I-27 taking such action on other occasions.